Skip to content

 plaintext

-<c.red>Hello friends!</c>
+<c.red>Hello there, friends!</c>

-2. Position Information:
+2. Positioning Information:

 • Example: